-The Sexual Health Awareness Group (SHAG) is a peer education program from Health Education comprised of Brown students who promote sexual health on campus through workshops, a confidential e-mail Q&A response service (firstname.lastname@example.org), and other outreach projects.
+The Sexual Health Awareness Group (SHAG) is a peer education program from Health Promotion.
+SHAG is comprised of Brown students who promote sexual health on campus through workshops, a confidential texting Q&A response service (e-mail email@example.com for the texting number), and other outreach projects.

 SHAG is available to present sexual health workshops to Brown students.
 All workshops are fun, informative and interactive and address a range of pertinent sexual health issues including safer sex, STIs, and protection methods.
 Choose from the following formats: